 I wanted to deal with topics like: "What constitutes a pure ingredient in a cosmetic?" and "Do raw foodists need to shun cosmetics and style?"

-sketchgrrl, which was born first, encompasses raw food, topical observations and humor.
+But then this blog developed a mind of its own, much like characters do when you write something creative.
+This blog wanted to include certain pop culture elements as well, whenever they touched upon raw food or healthful lifestyle.
+My other blog, sketchgrrl, which was born first, encompasses raw food, topical observations and humor.
 It would seem now that both of my blogs are veering in the same direction.
 Not a huge surprise, since are both coming from my imagination.
 But they already have their own links out there on the net, and to combine them would cut one of them off from from potential viewers.
 So as they develop, I imagine they will eventually have more distinct identities.

-Raw Foods News Magazine, since March 2001.
+I refrained from creating any blogs for a long time, not seeing the point, as I've had an online magazine, Raw Foods News Magazine, since March 2001.
 I didn't understand why blogs were getting so much more media attention than online or print magazines.
 I still don't completely understand, although I can see three distinct advantages to blogs--it's easy to see what's new on them, it's easy to subscribe to their "feed", and it's easy to link them to other blogs.
 So--not wanting to be antediluvian--I jumped onboard.
 Feel free to post your comments or trackbacks any time.